 Also known as critical care insurance, this type of plan provides you with payment for covered illnesses.
 These policies have a very specific list of illnesses that trigger a payout.

-Critical illness policies commonly cover:
+Critical illness insurance policies commonly cover conditions like:

 - Heart Attack